Brazilian Naval Revolts: Details of conflict

 Niterói, which was the capital of the state of Rio de Janeiro, had its seven forts bombed.
 On 20 February 1894, the seat of government was then moved to Petrópolis, a mountain town beyond the reach of the Navy guns.
 Niterói would not return to host the capital in 1903.

 The federal government had acquired warships, which were dubbed the "paper fleet".
 The command of this squadron was given to admiral Jerônimo Gonçalves, a veteran of the Paraguayan War.
-In March 1894, with the support of the Army and the Paulista Republican Party (PRP), the Navy Revolt was stifled.
+In March 1894, with the support of the Army and the Republican Party of São Paulo (PRP), the Navy Revolt was stifled.
 The rebels took refuge in the Portuguese ships Mindelo and Afonso de Albuquerque, ending the second phase of the revolt.

 The Federalist Revolution continued in the south, where Saldanha da Gama and his men were still leading troops against the government.
 Custódio de Melo had taken the port of Paranaguá and was united with the federalist leader Gumercindo Saraiva.
 They took the city of Lapa and the government troops moved south.
 On 16 April 1894, the rebel battleship Aquidabã was torpedoed in Santa Catarina by the torpedo-boat destroyer Gustavo Sampaio, which was commanded by lieutenant Altino Flávio de Miranda Correia.

 In the República cruiser, Custódio de Melo, commanding four merchant ships and two thousand men, unsuccessfully tried to land in the city of Rio Grande.
 He was defeated by troops loyal to the state governor Júlio de Castilhos.
 The navy rebels were defeated.
 Custódio took refuge in Argentina, where he delivered the ships.
 According to historian Helio Silva, the end of the third and final phase of the Armada Revolt happened with the death of Saldanha da Gama, on 25 June 1895, in the Battle of Campo Osório, in Rio Grande do Sul.